Proudly Serving Dallas-Fort Worth and Surrounding Areas

-If you haven’t completed a home inventory, yet, now is the perfect time.
-It is a great way to prepare in an event of fire, water or storm damage.
+If you haven't completed a home inventory yet, now is a perfect time.
+It is a great way to prepare in an event of a fire, water, or storm damage.
 Here are a few tips and resources to help you get started on the process.

 Start by making a list of your belongings.
 You'll want to include a description of each item and purchase details wherever possible.
 Including photos and appraisals is helpful, too.

-There are lots of ways to compete the inventory process so it’s easy to find a method that will work for you.
+There are lots of ways to complete the inventory process, so it's easy to find a method that will work for you.

-Computer—Your PC is a great resource for completing a home inventory (and be sure to document its value while you’re at it).
-Again, many insurance companies have software available (as does RMIIA) and there are versatile applications available for Windows and Apple machines.
+Your PC is a great resource for completing a home inventory (and be sure to document its value while you're at it).
+Again, many insurance companies have software available (as does RMIIA), and versatile applications are available for Windows and Apple machines.
 Your home office software may even include a spreadsheet template that you can adapt to your specific needs.

-Phone or Tablet—For maximum mobility, a phone or tablet app is great.
-Of the many options are available, some interact with your home computer, syncing through iCloud or Dropbox-type connection, or let you save to an online database.
-Some allow you to easily take and attach photos as you go.
-Many apps have free and paid versions, allowing you to opt in for the features and services you prefer.
+For maximum mobility, a phone or tablet app is great.
+Of the many options available, some interact with your home computer, syncing through iCloud or Dropbox-type connection or letting you save to an online database.
+Some allow you to take and attach photos as you go easily.
+Many apps have free and paid versions, allowing you to opt-in for your preferred features and services.